Zhijie-Yi/Zhijie-Yi.github.io/index.md

 - Computer-Supported cooperative work
 - Human-Centered AI
 - AI for education
+- Participatory design, Human-Centered design, Accessible design

+My current research focus is on how to enable the public to better collaborate with intelligent systems and develop more human-centered algorithms and designs.
+I am interested in three important questions:
-My current research focuses on how to make LLM better help people in creative programming, especially improving the matching between prompts and programming logic to form a more systematic AI-assisted programming interaction paradigm.
+- How to make LLM better help people design and program, and assist in design and programming education?
+- How to improve information asymmetry in the interaction between humans and intelligent systems?
+- How to lower the threshold for using intelligent systems and make them accessible to more people?
 <br>

 ---